flymemoryRPA/DUExtension/README.md

 ## Data Collection

-The DU Extension may collect the following types of data:
+When you use the DU Extension, we may collect the following types of information:

-1. **User Input Data**: Information you provide when using the extension, such as filenames, original values, and new values during editing sessions.
+- **User Input Data**: We collect data that you input into the extension, such as filenames, field names, original values, and new values.
+This data is used to track changes and maintain an edit history.
-2. **Edit History**: The extension stores a history of your edits, including project names, field names, and timestamps, to provide you with a better user experience.
+- **Edit History**: The extension stores a history of edits made by users, including project names, filenames, field names, original values, new values, timestamps, and any associated tags.
-3. **File Tags**: Tags associated with files are stored to help you organize and manage your documents effectively.
+- **File Tags**: Users can create and manage tags associated with files.
+These tags are stored locally and can be retrieved for display.

-## Data Usage
+- **Storage Data**: We utilize Chrome's local storage to save user preferences, edit history, and file mappings.
+This data is stored on your device and is not shared with third parties.

+## How We Use Your Information

-The data collected by the DU Extension is used for the following purposes:
+We use the information we collect for the following purposes:

-- **Enhancing User Experience**: We use your edit history and file tags to improve the functionality of the extension and provide personalized features.
+- To provide and maintain the functionality of the DU Extension.
-- **Data Export**: You can export your edit history and file tags in various formats (JSON, CSV) for your convenience.
-- **Storage Management**: The extension allows you to manage your storage by providing options to clear mappings and download your storage data.
+- To track and display edit history for user reference.
+- To allow users to manage and organize their files with tags.
+- To improve the user experience by personalizing content and features.

-## Data Sharing
+## Data Sharing and Disclosure

-The DU Extension does not share your personal data with third parties without your explicit consent, except in the following circumstances:

-- **Legal Compliance**: We may disclose your information if required to do so by law or in response to valid requests by public authorities.
+We do not sell, trade, or otherwise transfer your personal information to outside parties.
+Your data is stored locally on your device and is not transmitted to our servers or any third-party services.

 ## Data Security

-We take the security of your data seriously.
-The DU Extension implements various security measures to protect your information from unauthorized access, alteration, disclosure, or destruction.
-This includes:

-- **Secure Storage**: Your data is stored securely using Chrome's storage API, which is designed to protect user data.
-- **Limited Access**: Only authorized components of the extension can access your data.
+We implement a variety of security measures to maintain the safety of your personal information.
+However, please be aware that no method of transmission over the internet or method of electronic storage is 100% secure.
+While we strive to protect your information, we cannot guarantee its absolute security.

 ## User Rights